 Fresh fish is everywhere if that’s your jam!
 Skip imported salmon and go for local white fish, like Mahi Mahi (dolphinfish on the menus) and fried flying fish.
-Caribbean lobster can be found at Oistins and on most resorts for a cost.
+Caribbean lobster can be found at Oistins and at most resorts for a cost.
 All fish and the jerk chicken goes well with the traditional macaroni pie and plantains, or salad and rice/beans.
 We had some laid-back fun the last evening at Blakey’s on the Boardwalk in Christchurch for live music and fresh fish.
 In Bridgetown, the Coffee Barbados Café just up the hill off the beach is a wonderful breakfast spot surrounded by greenery al fresco.
-Don’t forget to get a five-dollar fish cutter to-go at Cuz’s if in Carlisle Bay too – fresh grilled fish, cheddar and all the fixings.
+Don’t forget to get a five-dollar fish cutter to-go at Cuz’s if in Carlisle Bay too -- fresh grilled fish, cheddar and all the fixings.

 A Couple More Tips